EduID-Mobile/Architecture-and-Requirements/version2/50-operational-model.md

 ## Introduction

-The Core Swiss EduID infrastructure is designed as centralised authentication and identity management within a highly distributed authorization federation.
-The Swiss EduID Mobile App relies on the central authentication and partly on the IDP capabilities of the Swiss EduID environment.
+The Core Swiss edu-ID infrastructure is designed as centralised authentication and identity management within a highly distributed authorization federation.
+The Swiss edu-ID Mobile App relies on the central authentication and partly on the IDP capabilities of the Swiss edu-ID environment.

-Early in the project it became clear that mobile use cases are of no particular interest within the scope for the centralised infrastructure of the overarching EduID activities and are unlikely to be integrated as a single service.
+Early in the project it became clear that mobile use cases are of no particular interest within the scope for the centralised infrastructure of the overarching edu-ID activities and are unlikely to be integrated as a single service.

 This document outlines a distributed operation model for connecting native mobile apps to academic services within the swiss academic federation.

 This initial version of the operation model outlines the relation of

-* The core EduID Infrastructure
+* The core edu-ID Infrastructure

 * Client management